Biden stuns allies with border wall bombshell

 Homeland Security Secretary Alejandro Mayorkas pushed back against criticism that the announcement represented either a policy shift or a contradiction for the administration.

 “There is no new Administration policy with respect to border walls.
 From day one, this Administration has made clear that a border wall is not the answer.
 That remains our position and our position has never wavered.
-The language in the Federal Register notice is being taken out of context and it does not signify any change in policy whatsoever,” Mayorkas said in a statement published on X.
+The language in the Federal Register notice is being taken out of context and it does not signify any change in policy whatsoever,” Mayorkas said in a statement published on X, formerly known as Twitter.

 But immigration and environmental advocates are livid.